letsencrypt/website/docs/revoking.md

 public, you can use this method to revoke certificates that used that private key, even if you are not the person who originally issued those certificates.

-To use this method, you will first need to to download the certificate to be revoked.
+To use this method, you will first need to download the certificate to be revoked.
 Let's Encrypt logs all certificates to [Certificate Transparency](https://www.certificate-transparency.org/) logs, so you can can find and download certificates from a log monitor like